UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

 # UPPMAX systems

-UPPMAX is an organization that provides
+UPPMAX is an organisation that provides
 HPC infrastructure that is physically located in Uppsala.

 ???- question "Where can I find an overview of UPPMAX?"